mchaput/whoosh/docs/source/parsing.rst

     object) that accepts a fieldname string and term text unicode string in its ``__init__`` method.
 The default is :class:`whoosh.query.Term`.

-    This is useful if you want to chnage the default term class to :class:`whoosh.query.Variations`, or if you've written a custom term class you want the parser to use instead of the ones shipped with Whoosh.
+    This is useful if you want to change the default term class to :class:`whoosh.query.Variations`, or if you've written a custom term class you want the parser to use instead of the ones shipped with Whoosh.